budaminof/Single-Page-Portfolio/README.md

 Future me:

-This is my 2018 portfolio site.
-Since I have a job now at Cognizant Accelerator and I can not show the awesome projects that I am working on, I need to update my "portfolio" site.
+This is my 2018 site.
+Since I have a job now at Cognizant Accelerator and I can not show the awesome projects that I am working on, I need to update my page.

 This is a WIP.